Project-Owl/dms-lite/README.md

 3. Upload the .INO and you are set to move on

 ## Script Install
 Both Raspbian images have Python 2 preinstalled but Raspbian Lite does not have python 3 preinstalled.
 But you will need to set you Pi to use python 3 as default.
+We recommend using the latest release of [Rasbian Desktop with recommened software](https://www.raspberrypi.org/downloads/raspberry-pi-os/).

 1. check your python version by running: python --version
   *** if you don't see python 3 continue on to 2.**